ramaciotti/ramaciotti.github.io/_drafts/oop-is-a-bunch-of-things.md

 val to_list : t -> (string * int) list
 ```

-This can be done in C, too, even though it has no concept of modules.
+This can be done in C, too, even though it has no explicit concept of modules.
 A partial translation of the code above could be present in a `counter.h` file.
 The drawback from this approach is that `counter_t` must always be accessed from a pointer, as the compiler doesn't know its size to allocate it in the stack.
 It is, anyway, a better approach than using `void*` for everything.